-Mr J. Ward Williams.
+Mr John Ward Williams.

 His wife Jane was from Swansea.
 His son Henry was born in Aberystruth in 1863.

-Mr John Ward Williams was the first pioneer of the setting up of the Starr-Bowkettry Society in Abertillery, the Chairman was Mr Joseph Wallace.
-He was a leading figure on the Chamber of Trade and helped in the setting up of the Lawn Tennis Courts in Abertillery in 1890.
+Mr John Ward Williams was the first pioneer of the setting up of the Starr-Bowkettry Society in Abertillery, the chairman of the society was Mr Joseph Wallace.
+Mr John Ward Williams was a leading figure on the Abertillery Chamber of Trade and helped in the setting up of the Lawn Tennis Courts and organisation in Abertillery in 1890.

-On the 7th April 1893 Mr John Ward Williams sadly passed away from Pneumonia at his residence at Brynteg, Blaenau Gwent, Abertillery.
-The business was handed to his son Mr Henry Ward Williams took over the Iron Foundry business from his late father.
+On the 7th April 1893 Mr John Ward Williams sadly passed away from pneumonia at his residence at Brynteg, Blaenau Gwent, Abertillery.
+The business was handed to his son Mr Henry Ward Williams who then took over the Iron Foundry business from his late father.

-In 1925 the Foundry closed.
+In 1925 the Warwill Iron Foundry closed.

 In 1987 the Warwill’s Foundry was owned by Abertillery Holdings.
 A new building was erected at the Station Road site to house their engineering dept.

-Land to the south of the Station Road site was sold to the Low Cost Supermarket chain.
+Later, land to the south of the Station Road site was sold to the Low Cost Supermarket chain.
 The Warwill’s Church St Foundry, was sold.

 In 1989 Abertillery Holdings moved its head office to Bristol.